Jean-Marie Domenach

 Jean-Marie Domenach (/fr/; 13 February 1922 – 5 July 1997) was a French writer and intellectual.
 He was noted as a left-wing and Catholic thinker.

 Domenach was born in Lyon, where he studied at the Lycée du Parc.
 In 1949, he became an editor of Esprit, the literary and political journal of personalism and non-conformism founded in 1932 by Emmanuel Mounier.
 In 1956, Domenach became chief editor.
 He voluntarily retired from Esprit in 1977, at 54, and began writing and teaching at the university level.

 Opposed to torture during the Algerian War, he also held a meeting denouncing the 1961 Paris massacre.

+In February 1971, Domenach co-founded the Groupe d'Information sur les Prisons (GIP) along with historian Pierre Vidal-Naquet and philosopher Michel Foucault.

 He died in Paris in 1997, aged 75.